Huegoxaga/notes/java/android.md

 #### `minmap` folder

 - It stores the app icon file
+- The image files spec can be found [here](https://developer.android.com/training/multiscreen/screendensities).
 - It can has two folder one contains square app icons, the other one contains round app icons.
+- Images can be resize and organize by the [Java Final Resizer](https://github.com/asystat/Final-Android-Resizer).
+  - When images have been resized, copy and paste the output image directly to the `res` folder

+#### `values` folder

+##### `themes/themes.xml`

+- change the parent attribute of the style element to change the app bar style
+- `colorPrimary` controls the app bar color
+- `colorPrimaryVariant` controls the status bar color

+##### `strings.xml`

+- It stores all the hardcoded strings
+- The file has parent element `<resources></resources>`
+- It consisted of multiple sting records as `<string name="key">value</string>`
+- It can be used in Java code as `R.string.string_name`
+- It can be used in XML code or the layout attribute panel as `@string/string_name`

+## Gradle Scripts

+- Each app is associated with a group of gradle scripts
+- Gradle is an advanced build toolkit, to automate and manage the build process, while allowing you to define flexible custom build configurations
+- Gradle and the Android plugin run independent of Android Studio.
+This means Android apps can be built either from within Android Studio or use the command lineon your machine, or on machines where Android Studio is not installed (such as continuous integration servers)
+- Android studio will automatically manage the dependencies
+  - sometimes we will need to tweak dependencies to ensure that certain widgets are working
+  - Build errors that complain about missing components are sometimes the result of missing dependencies

 ## Android Studio IDE

+- Ultimately, all editors will change either the `.xml` code or the `.java` code
+- Differenct code uses different editor
+- To format code, press `Command+Option+L` on Mac, `CTRL+ALT+L` on Windows

+### Java Editor

+- press `option + Enter` to auto import library

+### XML Editor

+- Hold `Alt` or `Option` and click on namespace name to auto import
+- Changes made to the `XML` layout file will be immeditately rendered in the preview of the Design Editor
+- Right click `res` folder and open the `Image Asset`, this tool can be used to generate icons for the app

+### Layout Editor

+- The Layout Editor enables you to quickly build layouts by dragging UI elements into a visual design editor instead of writing layout XML by hand
+- The Layout Editor appears when opening an `XML` layout file
+- It works well with `ConstraintLayout`

+#### Palette

+- Contains various views and view groups that you can drag into your layout.

+#### Component Tree

+- Shows the hierarchy of components in your layout.

+#### Toolbar

+- Click these buttons to configure your layout appearance in the editor and change layout attributes.
+- Infer Constraint button can auto create relative constraint
+- There is a `Clear All Constraints` button
+- Use `eye` tool to select `Show All constraints`

+#### Design Editor

+- Edit layout in Design view, Blueprint view, or both
+- The design editor can preview your layout on different Android devices and versions, and you can dynamically resize the layout to be sure it works well on different screen sizes
+- Element and layout can be dragged into the Design Editor from the palette or component tree
+- After dragging `ImageView` into the layout select the image in the resources directory to import
+  - The `tools:srcCompat` attr sets the image for the editor,

+#### Blueprint View

+- It is good for construct constraints for layout
+- Drag the point on an element to other reference to establish constraints
+- `WM` wiggle lines means match constraints, flexiable
+- `>>` lines means Wrap Content
+- `|--|` lines means fixed
+- `WM-|->` lines means flexiale constraint with a fixed minimum constraint
+- If a element is surrounded by match constraints, it will be centered

+#### Attributes

+- Controls for the selected view's attributes
+- Layout elements and be controlled and set by using the right attributes panel
+- The constraint widget in the attributes tool will allow you to enter specific numbers
+- Right click to show other reference like a baseline of an element and drag it around to create constraint
+- View id can be changed at the top
+- It can be used to assign handler to an action of an element

+#### View mode

+- View layout in either Code code mode icon, Design design mode icon, or Split split mode icon modes.
+Split mode shows both the Code and Design windows at the same time.

+#### Zoom and pan controls

+- Control the preview size and position within the editor.

+## Debug

+- Click the bug icon to debug the app and see error messages in the Logcat console at the bottom

+## Exporting Projects

+- a `.zip` file of the project can be created using the option under `Manage IDE Settings --> Export to Zip File...`